Durendal/webBot/docs/files/HTTPBot.php.txt

     /**
      *    requestHTTP($type, $url, $ref, $pData)
      *
-     *        simple wrapper method for requestGET and requestPOST.
+     *        simple wrapper method for requestGET, requestPUT and requestPOST.
 Returns null on error *
      * @param string $type - The type of request to make(GET or POST) (default: 'GET')
      * @param string $url - The URL to request (default: null)